Hole in the Garden Wall

 Note from the author, Prudence Kohl.

 I use words and images for reasons beyond technique.
 The printed word invites attention to language.
 It is the most effective medium for communicating ideas … and ideas are what move society.
 Photography invites attention to images.
 It is an effective medium for conveying feelings, impressions, and emotions.
-By joining the power of ideas to the power of feelings, I can weave multiple metaphorical layers into every composition.
+By joining the power of ideas to the power of feelings, I can weave multiple metaphorical layers into my compositions.
 Which is why almost every one of my print and verse combinations in Hole in the Garden Wall expresses much more than what is revealed at first glance.

 Below is a small sample of the book’s images and verses.